texne/proficiency.cs.illinois.edu/index.md

   * Fall proficiency exams are held during freshman orientation week.

-   * Spring proficiency exams are held late in the week before classes start in January.
+   * Spring proficiency exams are held the week before classes start in January.

    * In both fall and spring, there are also additional dates during the first week of classes.